Wildlife Planning

 Goal 2: Increase Environmental Awareness

 We are working with local organizations such as the Norman Bird Sanctuary and the USDA to put into effect a comprehensive process which promises to create long-lasting benefits for local wildlife.
-Since we are an all-volunteer group, we must also find ways not only to get our fellow employees involved with sustaining our group and assisting in our educational and habitat enhancement goals.
 We are also setting up long-lasting relationships with local naturalists and historians to support our management efforts.
 In support of this goal, the following prescriptions are planned to meet stated objectives:

 Objective:

-• Get employees more involved with the environment and in participating in REWHC activities:
+• Get employees more involved with the environment:

 Prescriptions: